-He took my problem in his massive hands and laughed at it.
+Jesus took my problem in his massive hands and laughed at it.
 He showed me the utter ridiculousness of the lie that I had bought into.
-How foolish to think that Jesus hasn’t got this!
+How foolish I was to think that Jesus hasn’t got this!
 By seeing Christ I was set free from the lie that had held me captive.
 I began laughing so hard I nearly fell off my chair.

-When Jesus brought me back on course he employed neither guilt nor condemnation, just laughter and joy (Is 12:3).
+Jesus brought me back on course without using either guilt nor condemnation, just laughter and joy (Is 12:3).

 Ask the right question

 “Does God see our sins?”
 “How does God deal with us when we sin?”
-Frankly, these are the wrong sort of questions for they completely miss the Father’s heart.
+These are the wrong sort of questions for they miss the Father’s heart.

-In the example I just gave you.
-Jesus dealt with my sin of self pity without even mentioning it.
+In the example I gave you, Jesus dealt with my sin of self pity without even mentioning it.
 Do you see?
 Your sin is not the issue.
 Your sin was dealt with 2000 years ago at the cross.
-What really matters to your Father is you and you are not your sin.
+What really matters to your Father is you, and you are not your sin.

-Those who worry, “Does God see my sin?” are living in the old covenant.
+Those who worry, “Does God see my sin?” are living under an old covenant mindset.
 In the new covenant a better question is, “How does the Good Shepherd deal with us when we go astray?”
 The answer is: gently (see Heb 5:2).
 When you stumble and make a hash of things, Jesus deals with you gently because he knows what it’s like to be human.

 No doubt some serious folk will be offended by the idea of gentle Jesus.
 They will write to remind me of the Revelation churches.
 They will say, “Jesus wasn’t exactly gentle with the Thyatirans and the Laodiceans, was he?”

-It’s true, those churches got stern rebukes.
+It’s true, some people in those letters got rebukes.
 But don’t you find it interesting that before dealing with those churches Jesus reminded them that he “loves us, has cleansed us from our sins and has made us kings and priests unto God and his Father” (see Rev 1:5-6)?
 His correction is always motivated by love for us.

 I’m not diminishing the seriousness of sin.
-Your sins can kill you.
+Sin can kill you.
 I’m saying God does not deal with us as our sins deserve (Ps 103:10).
 Rather, he deals with us on the basis of love.
-Again; your sin is not the issue.
-You are the issue and you are the apple of your Father’s eye.

 It’s not about your sin

-I know this is hard for some to process.
+I know this may be hard to process.
 We have been raised to beware sin, to resist sin, to run from sin, to overcome sin.
 With so much emphasis on sin, guilt, and shame, is it any wonder so many of us are sin-conscious instead of Christ-conscious?
 We need to be set free from this unhealthy obsession with sin!